noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 6/2/2021 I wake up in the morning for subliminal voice in my head of two guys that I know.
 They say to me that I will die.
 - 7/2/2021 Because her guilty Saray say to me "you've got to be careful when you go in the street".
 - 7/2/2021 **Massimo** just say to me that he has killed a lot of "card game" for the nobility.
 His master, or better saying the person that have enslaved him, his **Andreu**.
 Massimo is a tot that was drugged in the mind by this master of stalking.
 The circuit is the same circuit that have seen **Ayrton Senna** death in a car accident.
 The method is the same, remote parimutuel betting system in multi billionaire player.
 - 7/2/2021 from 9 pm all night long.
 I cannot sleep.
-Deeply threated by aristocracy.
+Deeply threated by **aristocracy**.
 Heavy voice to skull and electroshock torture.
 Help United Nations.
+- 8/2/2021 Francesca is using people from south Italy to death threat me, she is saying that I cannot put a complaint because of them.
+Francesca is the person that Federico de Rhao is investigation for Mafia connections.

 ![90KHz during stalking](http://telecomlobby.com/Images/90KHz_during_stalking.webp)